FengCheng945/MyTinyRenderer/README.md

 ## Description
 This document is a detailed review of the significant commits to this repository from the very beginning of the project.
 ## Commit 5 : Code Refactoring and Gouraud Shading
-For this commit I updated the Gouraud Shaing method and Normal Mapping:<br>
+For this commit I updated the Gouraud Shaing method :<br>
 <table>
   <tbody>
     <tr>